Siege of Pskov (1615): Aftermath

 After a cruel defeat, King Gustavus Adolphus decided not to continue the war with Russia.
 Sweden already then planned to resume the struggle with Polish-Lithuanian Commonwealth for the Baltic states and was not ready for a war on two fronts.
 On December 15, 1615, a truce was concluded, and both parties initiated peace negotiations that ended with Treaty of Stolbovo in 1617.

+The obsolete nature of Gustavus Adolphus' army was made apparent following the siege, prompting its reorganization after its return to Sweden.